Pelargoniums or more commonly known as geraniums are one of the most popular if not the most popular bedding plant in the UK.

-A very similar variety to the scented leaf pelargonium but they have a more attractive flower in colour and form.
+A very similar variety to the scented leaf geranium but they have a more attractive flower in colour and form.

 Many have been around since the 19th century when they were used as an early type of bedding plant.

-One of the newest introductions to the pelargonium group, stellar geraniums were bred as recently as the 1970s in Australia.
+One of the newest introductions to the geranium group, stellar geraniums were bred as recently as the 1970s in Australia.

 They have enchanting foliage and flowers making them quite different from any geranium that came before.
 The range of flower colours and shapes is many and various.

 The flowering ability of a stellar geranium is quite astounding with some plants having as many as twenty blooms.

 They also flower for an extended time often being the first to start flowering and the last to finish.

 Even though they have a delicate appearance, this just disguises their true nature, as they are one of the toughest and most resilient geraniums there is.

 Geraniums can be grown in full sun in flower beds, containers or hanging baskets.
 Regal pelargoniums do prepare a little shade at some point in the day though.